mariusavram91/mariusavram/blog/_posts/2016-09-04-migrating-my-website-to-jekyll-and-github-pages.md

 cover: /assets/posts/jekyll_github.jpg
 description: How I migrated my website to Jekyll and Github Pages.
 tags: development update ruby jekyll github
+footnote: Thanks to Jekyll for the original logos, jekyllrb.com.
 ---

 Last year I thought I should have my own website, like many other developers, so I built it.
 I was starting with Python at the time and I didn’t like Wordpress, I still don’t, so I decided to use a Python CMS instead.
 I found a few options and decided to go with [Django Mezzanine](http://mezzanine.jupo.org){:target="_blank"} hosting it on my own server.